 Alternative 3 is similar to Alternative 2.
 The main difference between Alternative 2 and Alternative 3 is that under Alternative 3, B-17 would be located farther to the south and east and rotated slightly counter-clockwise, and would also be somewhat larger.
 Unlike Alternative 1 or 2, the Navy would not withdraw land south of U.S. Route 50 as DVTA.
 Rather, the Navy proposes that Congress categorizes this area as a Special Land Management Overlay.
-This Special Land Management Overlay will define two areas (one east and one west of the B-17 range) as Military Electromagnetic Spectrum Special Use Zones.
-These two areas, which are public lands under the jurisdiction of BLM, will not be withdrawn by the Navy and would not directly be used for land-based military training or managed by the Navy.
+This Special Land Management Overlay would define two areas (one east and one west of the B-17 range) as Military Electromagnetic Spectrum Special Use Zones.
+These two areas, which are public lands under the jurisdiction of BLM, would not be withdrawn by the Navy and would not directly be used for land-based military training or managed by the Navy.
 Alternative 3 would implement the same managed access program as Alternative 2.
 The major construction differences between Alternative 3 and Alternative 1 are that Alternative 3 would not involve the potential relocation of State Route 839 but would potentially relocate State Route 361.
 Alternative 3 would also have a different laydown for new target areas on B-17 than Alternatives 1 and 2.

-The proposed boundary for B-16 would be the same as Alternative 2.
+Under Alternative 3, the B-16 range would expand to the west by approximately 31,875 acres (see Figure 2-15), increasing the total area to approximately 59,234 acres.
+Unlike Alternative 1 and Alternative 2, the lands south of Simpson Road (and Simpson Road itself) would not be withdrawn.
+Additionally, currently withdrawn lands south of Simpson Road would be relinquished by the Navy back to the BLM or Bureau of Reclamation.
 In addition, access restrictions, construction activities, and training activities on B-16 would be the same as Alternative 2.
-Therefore, implementation of Alternative 3 would result in the same impacts on geological resources as Alternative 2 within B-16.
+Therefore, implementation of Alternative 3 would result in the similar impacts on geological resources as Alternative 2 within B-16.